Tabs4COVID/RoundTwo/README.md

+# Startup.py
+This is where all the goodstuff is, and all the action happens.

+# Wifi.sh
+Finding the correct wifi takes more than a few taps.
+I wasn't sure how to parse XML in python, so I instead opted to utilize the uiautomator.
+I have a strong wifi signal, so it should usually be the first tap.
+In this case, that's fine, ish.
+But, it will take much longer than properly parsing the XML from the window dump if you don't expect to be one of the top access points.

+# Pull.sh
+Just a helper script to pull all 3rd party apps that I downloaded from the amazon store.
+I've used this numerous times on numerous devices.
+Could undoubtedly be used just for everyday app backups.
+Does not save data, though..

 # ToDo
 - Fix Filepaths so we're not in /home/pi.
 - Fix WifiConnect.
 We really don't need to have it sleep, but I was lazy.
 This turned out much bigger than I had planned.